random-swabber/9vision/README.md

 # 9vision | a 9gag dashboard
 Public data only.
-No log-in required.
+No log-in required.<br>
 User names from present scraped data have been changed to random names.

 The main point here is to use selenium to pilot a webrowser (Microsoft Edge) to scroll through a user profile on 9gag.com, and save data along the way, so we can display multiple vizualizations afterwards.